localstack/docs/content/en/aws/rds/index.md

   Relational Database Service (RDS)
 ---

+{{< alert title="Caveats" >}}
+- The default for master-username, master-user-password and db-name is "test".
+- You can use any master-username, except "postgres", for creating a new RDS instance.
+The user will automatically be created.
+- The user "postgres" is special, and it is not possible to create a new RDS instance with this user name.
+- The db-name "postgres" is special, and it is not possible to create a new RDS instance with this db name.
+{{< /alert >}}

 LocalStack supports a basic version of [RDS](https://aws.amazon.com/rds/) for testing.
 Currently, it is possible to spin up PostgreSQL databases on the local machine; support for MySQL and other DB engines is under development and coming soon.

 The local RDS service also supports the [RDS Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html), which allows executing data queries over a JSON/REST interface.
 Below is a simple example that illustrates (1) creation of an RDS database, (2) creation of a SecretsManager secret with the DB password, and (3) running a simple `SELECT 123` query via the RDS Data API.